devwdougherty/personal-developer-wiki/Operational System/Linux/Ubuntu/Terminal.md

 **Explanation:**

 /opt - Location of your installed applications
-/bin - Where the executable files are in
+/bin - Where the execchoosenutable files are in
 /etc - ?

 _What I'm doing? - We defined the Application and PATH Environmental Variables _